myBonzle menu: Add to my places Add picture Add story Add note

 The Paddys River is highlighted in yellow on the map below.

-Bonzle users have caught and/or seen murray crayfish, redfin, silver perch and yabbies at Paddys River (Note: some species of fish may not be available at all times of the year.
+Bonzle users have caught and/or seen golden perch, macquarie perch, murray cod, murray crayfish, rainbow trout, redfin, silver perch and yabbies at Paddys River (Note: some species of fish may not be available at all times of the year.
 Always check State/Territory fishing regulations for size, bag/possession limits and licensing/permit requirements.
 Some native fish are protected and may not be taken).
 Is this list accurate?
 Have you caught or seen other species of fish at Paddys River?
 Contribute your knowledge by clicking here.

 Bonzle users sighted or observed the following birds at Paddys River: red-browed finch (Neochmia temporalis).
 Is this list accurate?
 Are you a keen bird watcher?
 Have you been bird watching at Paddys River?
 What species of birds have you seen?
 Contribute your knowledge by clicking here.
 For a comprehensive flexibound field guide to Australia's birds try Birds of Australia: Eighth Edition.

-Bonzle users have reported that Paddys River is a good place for birdwatching, canoeing, fishing, fly fishing, rafting and swimming.
+Bonzle users have reported that Paddys River is a good place for birdwatching, canoeing, fishing, fly fishing, jet skiing, rafting, swimming and water skiing.
 Do you know of other recreational activities at Paddys River?
 Is this list accurate?
 Contribute your knowledge by clicking here.

 If you're interested in Rivers and Creeks then you may also be interested in Springs, Waterfalls, Lakes and Dams and Gorges.